Living in Seychelles

 Mahe, Praslin and La Digue are the main inhabited islands of the Seychelles, where land is divided into districts.
 A range of residential options are available, both for rent and for sale.
 Housing can range from luxury apartments and villas to more affordable studio apartments, semi-detached and detached houses.

-The Ministry of Housing, Infrastructure, Land Use and Transport (MHILT) is responsible for facilitating adequate housing to the citizens of the country and has developed numerous housing communities on the islands.
+The Ministry of Lands and Housing (MLH) is responsible for facilitating adequate housing to the citizens of the country and has developed numerous housing communities on the islands.
 Its target is to build a total of 1,118 houses by 2020.

 Private housing projects have also been on the rise over the years, with the likes of Eden Island, Eden View Village and Pangia Beach for example, offering a more high-end choice to locals and foreigners alike.